 2 packets egg hakka noodles – about 300 grams

 Sunny side up fried eggs (how many ever you like)

 Oil to deep fry

-- Season with salt, black pepper, and white pepper.
+4. Season with salt, black pepper, and white pepper.
 Stir fry for about 5 – 10 minutes.
-The vegetables would have softened with some crunch and the sauces would have blended well.

 Place a portion of fried, crispy noodles on a plate.
 Pour the desired amount of warm gravy on it.
-Top it with a fried egg (I fry both sides).
+Top it with a fried egg.